 Explore Oxford’s iconic sites with a guided tour, ending at the Divinity School.
 Discover history, architecture, and Harry Potter film locations.

-- Christ Church - Established by King Henry VIII, this college is notable in Oxford for its alumni who became world leaders in the UK, Pakistan, and Sri…
+- Christ Church - Established by King Henry VIII, this college holds a prestigious place in Oxford, with many alumni becoming world leaders in…

 - Sheldonian Theatre - Designed by Sir Christopher Wren, the Sheldonian Theatre is a quintessential example of English Baroque architecture.
 Admire the stunning ceiling fresco by Robert Streater, which mimics a Roman theatre open to the sky.